UMCOR grants help Holding Institute save money and increase service

 The Laredo community, on the U.S.-Mexico border, is about 98% Hispanic.
 The unemployment rate in Laredo before the COVID-19 pandemic was already above the state average.
 The rate of uninsured people even then was 30%.
 Today, Holding Institute provides food every week for 226 households, representing about 1100 individuals.

-Fortunately, two years ago Holding Institute started working with the NAACP, United Methodist Women and the United Methodist Committee of Relief on a project called El Sol Community.
-The community center sought to benefit from the hot Texas sun by installing solar panels to relieve some of the burden of utility costs.
+Fortunately, two years ago Holding Institute started working with the NAACP, United Methodist Women, and the United Methodist Committee of Relief on a project called El Sol Community.
+The community center sought to benefit from the hot Texas sun by installing solar panels to relieve some of the burdens of utility costs.
 The installation was completed earlier in the year, and the cost savings it has already provided couldn’t have come at a better time.